trancharlie/IRES2024_CARE_WHS/README.md

 The entire prediction scripture should contain the following lines.
 1. The rename_images_nnunet_format takes input from the directory '../input/' and expects the data to be named "Case####_image.nii.gz" and converts this into an nnUNet-style name into the '../intermediate/image_nnunet_format/" directory with name Case_1021_0000.nii.gz where 0000 is the modality index (in the care challenge, as subjects do not have both CT and MRI, both are considered a single modality for z-score normalization).
 2. The mednext_v1_predict lines are run with the --save_npz flag to save the probabiliies, and are ensembled (if this repo is uploaded as intended, it should work on its own in this repo.
 I think the original nnUNet / mednext requires a small modification to the prediction script because it expects the prediction to be on the same machine as it was trained).
-3. The ensembling code averages and outputs as so (a small modificaion to the original MedNext to allow pairs and triple ensembles).
+3. The ensembling code averages and completes the postprocessing (a small modification to the original ensembling to allow pairs and triple ensembles).
-4. The script ``final_format'' changes the segmentation labels from [0,1,2, ....] into the CARE2024 specified format of pixel values [LV = 500, RV = 600, LA = 420, ....] and changes the output names from nnUNet-style into a specified format `CASE####_pred.nii.gz".
+4. The script ``final_format'' changes the segmentation labels from [0,1,2, ....] into the CARE2024 specified format of pixel values [LV = 500, RV = 600, LA = 420, ....] and changes the output names from nnUNet-style into a specified format `Case####_pred.nii.gz".

 ```
 python rename_images_nnunet_format.py